michalciurus/michalciurus.github.io/_posts/2016-07-16-RxSwift-for-dummies-#1-Observables.markdown

 That's pretty simple: the `createGoogleDataObservable` creates an `Observable` we can subscribe to.
 The `Observable` creates a data task and fetches the *google.com* website.

 {% highlight swift %}
-dispatch_async(dispatch_get_main_queue()...
+DispatchQueue.main.async {...}
 {% endhighlight %}

-The data task of `NSURLSession` is executed on a background thread, so we need to update Observers on the UI queue.
+The data task of `URLSession` is executed on a background thread, so we need to update Observers on the UI queue.
 Remember that we could use *schedulers*, but I'll cover that in a more advanced stage.

 {% highlight swift %}
-return AnonymousDisposable {
+return Disposables.create(with: {
  task.cancel()
-}
+})
 {% endhighlight %}

 The `Disposable` is a great mechanism: if the observer stops observing the data task will be cancelled.